1

 Example of the Environmental Justice Summary section of a completed Environmental Justice Report.

-Figure 14.
+Figure 12.
 The Environmental Justice section of an Environmental Justice Report shows the census block group identified and whether or not the census block group is designated as a Disproportionately Impacted Community.
 If the census block group is a Disproportionately Impacted Community per Regulation 3, it is designated as either a Socioeconomically Vulnerable Community or a Cumulatively Impacted Community.
-The section also includes percentages for low income population, people of color population, limited English proficiency population, housing cost burdened population, and Colorado EnviroScreen percentile score.
+The section also includes percentages for low-income populations, people of color population, limited English proficiency population, housing cost-burdened population, and Colorado EnviroScreen percentile score.

 The Environmental Justice Overview section shows the five component percentile scores for the selected census block group.
 The five categories are: